dogweather/forkful/content/en/javascript/dates-and-times/comparing-two-dates.md

   \ which comes before or after.
 Programmers often need this for deadlines, event\u2026"
 lastmod: '2024-03-13T22:45:00.445425-06:00'
 model: gpt-4-1106-preview
-summary: "Comparing two dates means checking if they are the same or determining which\
-  \ comes before or after.
-Programmers often need this for deadlines, event\u2026"
+summary: Comparing two dates means checking if they are the same or determining which comes before or after.
 title: Comparing two dates
 weight: 27
 ---